Waddesdon Manor Aviary

 The era also saw improvements in technology and navigation that allowed for many species of animals and plants that had previously been unknown to Europeans to be shipped back to by merchants, explorers, and naturalists overseas.
 Exotic birds—whether alive or as taxidermy specimens—consequently became a fashionable accessory.
 The wealthy elite would display these far-off avians in their manor houses alongside sculptures and art, as extravagant status symbols.

 The Waddesdon Manor Aviary is an example of ornate Victorian architecture built in 1889 by Baron Ferdinand de Rothschild to display his collection of exotic birds.
 He had wanted the aviary to revive the extravagance and design of the French palaces of Versaille and so spent vast sums of money on the construction of its cast-iron trellis work and gold leaf paint.

 It remains open today with a focus on conservation, housing many avian species that are endangered or even extinct in the wild.
-Some of the species kept here, such as the “Rothchilds mynah” or Bali starling, were first scientifically by Lord Walter Rothschild, the zoologist nephew of de Rothschild who lived nearby at Tring.
+Some of the species kept here, such as the “Rothchilds mynah” or Bali starling, were first scientifically described and studied by Lord Walter Rothschild, the zoologist nephew of de Rothschild who lived nearby at Tring.

 Waddesdon Manor is open to the public from 11 a.m. to 4 p.m. from Wednesday to Sunday and the entrance fee is £12.
 The manor itself is an interesting and atmospheric place to explore, with many curious sculptures and rooms, and the gardens make for a beautiful walk.
 There is a donation box located in the aviary grotto where you can contribute to overseas conservation projects working with endangered bird species.

 Pay attention to the signs and do not feed the birds in the aviary, as they have a specially formulated diet in captivity and human foods are unhealthy for them and can even be fatal.